amritsharma/writing-challenge/Jan26-AppleTesla.md

 ### Step 1.
 Twitter API keys.

-Sign up for Twitter.
-Apply to become a developer.
-Wait for approval.
-Create app. (screenshot).
-Grab credentials. v1 API only.
-OAuth 1.0: Consumer Key, Consumer Secret, Access Token and the Token Secret.
-Twitter v2 API in beta uses OAuth 2.0 where all you need is a bearer token, but sending a tweet (aka, "POST update status") is not available yet.
-SCREENSHOT of twitter UI.
+The Twitter Developer Portal is your one stop shop to organize your twitter app projects and manage your API keys.
+To get started, you will need to have a twitter account, apply to become a developer and wait for their approval.

+Only Twitter's v1 API includes the ability to send a tweet with an API call.
+When you have set up your project, navigate to the "Keys and Tokens" tab to generate the Consumer Key, Consumer Secret, Access Token and the Token Secret tokens.
+You will need to include all four of these tokens in the request header to authenticate your API calls.

+Fortunately we only have to OAuth 1.0. for Twitter APIs for a little while longer, v2 of Twitter's APIs use OAuth 2.0 where you'll need to send a single bearer token with your requests.

 ### 2. Step 2.
 Check Apple.